Lukas-Santo-Puglisi/neuralNetworks/README.md

 #### Finding good hyperparameters
 -  [Link](https://github.com/Lukas-Santo-Puglisi/neuralNetworks/tree/main/hyperparameterTuningExperiment) to the code.
-- **Content**: In this experiment, we implement a random hyperparameter search.
+- **Content**: In experiment 3, we implement a random hyperparameter search.

 ---